 In Saudi Arabia, all females must have a male guardian, typically a father, brother, husband, or uncle (mahram).
 Girls and women are forbidden from traveling, conducting official business, or undergoing certain medical procedures without permission from their male guardians.
 Women are not allowed to leave the house without a male accompany

 Women need their guardian’s permission for:

 - Elective surgery, particularly when sexual in nature

 In 18 countries women still cannot get a job if their husbands feel it is not in the family’s interest; these countries are – Bahrain, Bolivia, Cameroon, Chad, Democratic Republic of Congo, Gabon, Guinea, Iran, Jordan, Kuwait, Mauritania, Niger, Qatar, Sudan, Syria, UAE, West Bank, and Gaza and Yemen.
 In Egypt, a woman can lose her right to receive financial support from her husband if she works without his consent

 In the Democratic Republic of Congo and Ghana women cannot open a bank account without their husband’s consent.

 In ten countries, married women need to provide additional documentation than a married man to get a National ID.

-The table below lists some of the major restriction on married women and the countries where these restrictions are applicable:
+The table below lists some of the major systemic discrimination applicable for married women and the countries where these restrictions are applicable: